Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ansible all -m ping -i inventory_ssh.yml
 ```

 **Optional** To check if the required ports for the deployment are available on the target machine and we also have connectivity between nodes (ex. repository connecting to the db on 5432) please run the prerequisite_checks playbook before you deploy ACS.
-If there are any firewals blocking connectivity this playbook will discover them.
+If there are any firewalls blocking connectivity this playbook will discover them.

 ```bash
 ansible-playbook playbooks/prerequisite_checks.yml -i inventory_ssh.yml